codeboss5/climb-and-punisment/content/en/v6/THe Beast Maker 2.md

 ![image](/uploads/the-beast-maker-v4.jpg)

-Beastmaker too easy?
+Beast Maker too easy?
 Spice things up with a little "out and back".
 Run this baby both ways with no rest between laps